How to Create an Online Gift Registry in Canada (2026 Guide)

 A step-by-step guide to building a registry your guests will actually use — from any Canadian retailer.

-But most Canadian families run into the same problem: the big US-based registry platforms (Amazon.com, Target, BuyBuyBaby US) don't work well in Canada.
-Prices are in USD, products don't ship to Canadian addresses, and half the items aren't available here.
-This guide covers how to create an online gift registry that actually works for Canadian families.
+But most Canadian families run into the same problem: the big US-based registry platforms (Amazon.com, Target, BuyBuyBaby US) don't work well here.
+Prices are in USD, products don't ship to Canadian addresses, and half the items aren't available.
+Here's how to create an online gift registry that actually works for Canadian families — and that your guests will genuinely find easy to use.

 Step 1: Choose a Registry Platform That Works in Canada